 1992: Maxine Frank Singer, a leading biochemistry researcher and advocate of science education, was awarded the National Medal of Science

-1992: Yitzhak Rabin wins the Israeli parliamentary elections and becomes Prime Minister for the second time.
+1992: Yitzhak Rabin won the Israeli parliamentary elections and became Prime Minister for the second time.
 A sabra, Rabin had begun his military career in the Palmach.
 He rose to be Chief of Staff during the Israel’s smashing victory in 1967.
 Rabin signed off on the Oslo Accords in a bold attempt to bring peace to the Middle East.
 Rabin won the 1994 Nobel Peace Prize for his efforts.
 Unfortunately Rabin was murdered by a right wing zealot in 1995.
 This heinous crime robbed the Israelis of the one leader who might have been able to move the process forward.
 Would things have been different if Rabin had lived?
 We will never know.
 Obviously the assassin and his supporters felt that by killing Rabin they could kill the peace process.

 1992: Retired IDF General Avigdor Kahalani began serving as Labour Party MK.